djipco/webmidi/website/api/classes/Utilities.md

 > Returns: `string` or `false`<br />

-The name of the matching channel mode or `false` if not match could be found.
+The name of the matching channel mode or `false` if no match could be found.